toshok/echojs/CompilerPasses.md

 9. AddFunctions

-   Adds the toplevel functions to the llvm IR module so that when we walk the tree generating code, references are resolved to the proper functions.
+   Adds the toplevel functions to the LLVM IR module so that when we walk the tree generating code, references are resolved to the proper functions.